Destination-SPACE/Weather-Station/README.md

 ### Insert image of weather station + batteries

 You have now sucessfully assembled and programmed your weather station.
 Below you can find example experiments, an introduction to interpreting your data, and coding your own custom programs for your Destination Weather Station.

+**Experiments**
+**Data Analytics**
+**Arduino Programming*

 If you have any questions about what was covered above or in any other section of this repository, feel free to reach out to Austin Gleydura at austingleydura@pm.me